odud-by/uae-fdi-resilience-analysis/README.md

 Key takeaways from the ARDL scenarios:

-- The Upside case raises 2025 inflows relative to the Base, consistent with stronger oil-linked liquidity and investor confidence.
+- In the Upside scenario, 2025 inflows are greater than the Base, supported by stronger oil-linked liquidity and improved investor confidence.
-- The Downside case lowers 2025 inflows, reflecting tighter global conditions and softer energy prices.
+- In the Downside scenario, 2025 inflows are lower than the Base, reflecting tighter global financial conditions and weaker energy prices.
 - Across scenarios, 2026 outcomes converge, suggesting partial normalization after the initial scenario shock.
 - Differences across scenarios are most pronounced in 2025, when oil effects and persistence are strongest.